 The important role played by Guglielmo Marconi in the development of radio technology has rather obscured the achievements of other radio pioneers, and the Canadian Reginald Fessenden has been sadly overlooked.
 While Marconi focused on radio telegraphy, Fessenden looked for ways to broadcast voice.
 Most of his contemporaries (including the great Thomas Edison) believed that this was impossible, but in 1906 Fessenden proved them all wrong.
 At 9pm on Christmas Eve, radio operators on ships in the Atlantic were amazed to hear a human voice coming from the equipment that they used to receive Morse Code.
 On that evening, Fessenden treated them to a recording of Handel’s Largo played on an Ediphone, a rendering of “O Holy Night” played on his violin and a reading from the bible.
 He then wished them a happy Christmas before bringing the first radio broadcast in history to a close.

-Tags19th century Alec Reeves Alexander Graham Bell Almon B. Strowger analogue Andre Geim Andrew Wheen Antonio Meucci ARPANET bandwidth Baudot telegraph blog Bob Metcalfe broadband bulletin board cable cable TV Cap'n Crunch cellular Charles Kao Charles Morrison Charles Wheatstone chat room Claude Shannon communications computer Cooke & Wheatstone copper cyber terrorism cyber warfare Cyrus Field David Hughes digital Domain Name System Donald Davies DOT-DASH TO DOT.COM Dr Hawley Crippen earth return electric telegraph Elisha Gray email Ethel Neave Ethernet events fax fibre optic Francis Ronalds George Hockham Graphene GSM Guglielmo Marconi harmonic telegraph health risks Heinrich Hertz history infrastructure instant messaging Internet ionising radiation James Clerk Maxwell Joe Engressia John Tawell Kostya Novoselov Madame Tussauds malware Marconi microwave mobile Morse Code network neutrino news next generation networks packet switching Paul Baran Philipp Reis Philip Reis phone phone phreaking photophone phreak podcasting radio radio telegraph ramblings blog Reginald Fessenden Robert Kahn Samuel Morse search engine security Seth Shulman signalling social networking speed of light synopsis TCP/IP telecoms telegraph telephone telephone exchange Telephone Gambit television Thomas Edison Tim Berners-Lee transmission undersea cable University of Manchester Usenet utility Vint Cerf virtual worlds Wheatstone WiFi wiki William Fothergill Cooke WiMAX World Wide Web www
+Tags19th century Add new tag Alec Reeves Alexander Graham Bell Almon B. Strowger analogue Andre Geim Andrew Wheen Antonio Meucci ARPANET bandwidth Baudot telegraph blog Bob Metcalfe broadband bulletin board cable cable TV Cap'n Crunch cellular Charles Kao Charles Morrison Charles Wheatstone chat room Claude Shannon communications computer Cooke & Wheatstone copper cyber terrorism cyber warfare Cyrus Field David Hughes digital Domain Name System Donald Davies DOT-DASH TO DOT.COM Dr Hawley Crippen earth return electric telegraph Elisha Gray email Ethel Neave Ethernet events fax fibre optic Francis Ronalds George Hockham Graphene GSM Guglielmo Marconi harmonic telegraph health risks Heinrich Hertz history infrastructure instant messaging Internet ionising radiation James Clerk Maxwell Joe Engressia John Tawell Kostya Novoselov Madame Tussauds malware Marconi microwave mobile Morse Code network neutrino news next generation networks packet switching Paul Baran Philipp Reis Philip Reis phone phone phreaking photophone phreak podcasting radio radio telegraph ramblings blog Reginald Fessenden Robert Kahn Samuel Morse search engine security Seth Shulman signalling social networking speed of light synopsis TCP/IP telecoms telegraph telephone telephone exchange Telephone Gambit television Thomas Edison Tim Berners-Lee transmission undersea cable University of Manchester Usenet utility Vint Cerf virtual worlds Wheatstone WiFi wiki William Fothergill Cooke WiMAX World Wide Web www